cville/conduct/README.md

 ## Inclusion

-The following behaviors are expected and requested of all community members:

-* You belong.
+* Exercise consideration and respect in your writing, speech, and actions.
+You belong.
 So does the person next to you.
-Exercise consideration and respect in your speech and actions.
 * Attempt collaboration before conflict.
-* Acknowledge that a code of conduct is a tool to manage inclusive events (seemingly harmless comments can be perceived very differently by others).
+* Acknowledge that a code of conduct is a tool to manage inclusive events;
+  seemingly harmless comments can be perceived very differently by others.
 * Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+Alert community organizers if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.
 * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.